apache/trafficserver/doc/developer-guide/api/functions/TSHttpConnectPlugin.en.rst

 The H2 implementation uses this to correlate client sessions with H2 streams.
 Each client connection is assigned a distinct numeric identifier.
-This is passed as the :arg:`id` to :c:func:`TSHttpConnectPlugin`.
-The :arg:`tag` is selected to be the NPN string for the client session protocol, e.g.
+This is passed in the options structure via the member variable `id` to the :c:func:`TSHttpConnectPlugin` function.
-"h2".
+The :arg:`tag` is selected to be the NPN string for the client session protocol, e.g. "h2".
 Log post processing can then count the number of connections for the various supported protocols and the number of H2 virtual streams for each real client connection to Traffic Server.

 See Also
 ========